Skip to content

 helm install kite kite/kite -n kite-system --create-namespace

-You can customize the installation by creating a values file:
+You can adjust installation parameters by customizing the values file:

 bash